rafkhan/the-clusternator/docs/network.md

-#### Create an IAM role for your instances
+## Create an IAM role for your instances

-To create the `ecsInstanceRole` IAM role for your container instances
+When creating EC2 instances, the clusternator requests an instance role by name that *should already be created*, this name is hardcoded.
+It requests a role called `ecsInstanceRole`.
+To create the `ecsInstanceRole` IAM role for your container instances do the following:

 1. Open the IAM console at https://console.aws.amazon.com/iam/.